-- SRI (Reading) is given five times a year to 5th and 6th graders.
-It is a measure of a student's ability to understand what they read. - Grade Level Math Screener is given three times a year for 5th and 6th graders. - ACCESS for ELLs is an assessment required by law to be taken by all English Learner (EL) students each spring until they have reached the Bridging/Reaching level, and have met all other state requirements for exit.
+- MAP Growth (Reading and Math) given three times a year (fall, winter and spring) to 5th and 6th grade students to measures grade level standards. - WIDA ACCESS for ELLs is an assessment required by law to be taken by all English Learner (EL) students each spring until they have reached the Bridging/Reaching level, and have met all other state requirements for exit. - Fountas and Pinnell is used to measure reading fluency, accuracy and comprehension.
+It is given to 5th graders 2x a year.